 Henri Matisse is generally considered the principal founding artist of Fauvism.
 Like many of his contemporaries, Matisse was greatly influenced by Moreau's teaching that personal expression was among the most important attributes of a great painter.
-Also of considerable import to the young Matisse were the applied techniques and visual language of, which had been spearheaded by his fellow countrymen Georges Seurat, Paul Signac, and Henri-Edmond Cross.
-Although Matisse did not apply Pointillist theory to his own work, Seurat's unique application of tiny dots of paint in varying colors to create a harmonious visual tone was something that fascinated Matisse, and in large part led him to develop "color structure," or large areas of color that served to create a deliberate, decorative effect and sense of mood.
+Also of considerable importance to the young Matisse were the techniques and systematic visual language of Pointillism, which had been spearheaded by his fellow countrymen Georges Seurat, Paul Signac, and Henri-Edmond Cross.
+Although Matisse did not apply Pointillist theory directly to his own work, the application of tiny dots of paint in varying colors to create a harmonious visual tone was something that fascinated Matisse.
+His observation of this technique led him to develop "color structure," or large, flat areas of color that established a deliberate, decorative effect and sense of mood.
 He was also very aware of the Post-Impressionist work of Paul Gauguin, Pierre Bonnard, and Edouard Vuillard, whose integration of solid color and design was a departure from the flickering, momentary effect of Impressionist painting.

-Later that same year, the Salon d'Automne held an exhibition at the Grand Palais in Paris.
+Later that year, the Salon d'Automne exhibition was held at the Grand Palais in Paris.
 Matisse, Derain, and de Vlaminck all exhibited works in this show; they were joined by other former students of Moreau, including Henri Manguin and Albert Marquet.
-The paintings on display were quite distinctive, particularly in the use of bold, vivid color and heavy brush work.
-Included in the exhibition was an Italian-like bust by Marquet, and its proximity to the Fauve paintings prompted the critic Louis Vauxcelles to describe the scene as that of "Donatello parmi les fauves" ("Donatello among the wild beasts").
+The paintings on display were quite distinctive in their use of vivid, saturated color and spontaneous brushwork.
+Also included in the exhibition was a more traditional-looking Italianate sculptural bust by Marquet, and this figure's proximity to the garishly colored, energetically executed paintings prompted the critic Louis Vauxcelles to describe the scene as "Donatello parmi les fauves" ("Donatello among the wild beasts").
 The term "Fauves" was thus coined for these artists; although it was pejorative in its original context, it endured.

 Concepts and Styles